By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 I hate buying cars.
 I hate going in and dealing with the salespeople.
 I always feel like there are a lot of fake niceties but in the end their goal is to sell me a car at the highest possible price and make a sucker out of me.
 I hate feeling like I’ve been played for a fool.

 So, for the second time in the last 10 years, my wife and I bought a car through the Costco Auto Program.
-This time, though, the process included an unintended experiment, which added to my appreciation for the Costco car buying experience.
+This time, though, the process included an unintended experiment, which added to my appreciation of the Costco car buying experience.
 I’ll tell you about that experiment in a moment.

 A quick review of how the Costco Auto Program works